Faculty

 Eliot-Pearson Department of Child Study & Human Development

-Children's development as earth stewards, children's play, Approaches to children's challenging behaviors, religious and spiritual development across the lifespan, the arts in support of children's development.
+Earth steward development, children's play, approaches to children's challenging and problem behaviors, religious and spiritual development across the lifespan, the arts in support of children's development.

 faculty photo